T1moQ/react-todo-app/README.md

-# React project for the React course
+# React to Do App

 ## Available Scripts